Barbara Lewis King: Career

 After obtaining her Masters, King moved to Chicago and worked as a social work administrator, leading the city’s public housing outreach program.
 There, she met Rev. Johnnie Colemon, who was the first female African American minister she had ever met, and who inspired her decision to enter the ministry.
 King then worked as the director of administration of Christ Universal Temple, Rev. Colemon’s church, and was mentored by Colemon throughout her ministerial training in New Thought and Traditional Thought at Missouri’s Unity Institute of Continuing Education and the Baptist Training School in Chicago.
 Following her training, she was ordained twice, first by Rev. Roy Blake and then by Rev. Colemon.

 King then became a professor of social work at Clark Atlanta University, and then the dean of students at Spelman College.
 She started a Bible study group with 12 members, which grew to become Hillside Chapel and Truth Center.
 In 1971, King founded the Hillside Chapel and Truth Center.
 The Hillside Chapel is non-denominational and serves around 5,000 people.

 In 2001, King was named the Development Chief of the Assin Nsuta village in Ghana, West Africa, an area with historic routes in the Slave Route Site.
 She was the first woman to be ordained as a chief in the region.
 Her stool name is Nana Yaa Twunmwaa I.

 King was the first Bishop in the International New Thought Christian Movement.
 She was committed to “[transforming] lives by practicing and demonstrating the teachings of Jesus The Christ”.
 She taught and ministered in Finland, Russia, England, Canada, Israel, Egypt, Kenya, Senegal, South Africa, the Caribbean, Brazil, British Guiana (Guyana), and Australia.
 She led the formation of Hillside Fountain, a South African sister church to her Atlanta church.

 She ordained the first New Thought minister in South Africa and joined the Sisters of the Boa Morte in Brazil, African origin nuns who were prohibited from serving the traditional church.
 In 2010, she became the first bishop of the New Thought Christian Movement of Churches.

 She was a guest lecturer at Harvard Divinity School Summer Institute for Ministers, and was also involved with Association of Global New Thought, Concerned Black Clergy of Metropolitan Atlanta, Regional Council of Churches, the American Jewish Committee, Life Members of the NAACP, Academy of Certified Social Workers, National Association of Social Workers, Life Member of the National Council of Negro Women, the National Women's Law Center, Chaplain of the City of Atlanta Police Department, and the Mayoral Appointee to the Ethics Board of Metro Atlanta.
+On November 5, 2018, the Atlanta City Council unanimously adopted a proposal to rename the Interfaith Chapel at Hartsfield-Jackson Atlanta International Airport in her honor and it was done the following year.